 There’s a $5 parking fee on weekends and holidays from April through October, but you can park in the overflow lot just outside the entrance kiosk for free.

 Near the park boundary, the singletrack Lower Seafoam Trail branches off to the left and winds steeply up a scrub-covered hillside, providing some nice views of San Pablo Reservoir.
+The trail is so steep that it gets too slick to climb if the ground is even a little damp.

 Turn onto the Upper Seafoam Trail, which continues to climb through sunny scrub.
 At the top of the hill, the trail leaves the scrub behind and enters the shade of an oak grove.